pkimpel/retro-220/software/tools/README.txt

 format, with carriage-return/line-feed delimiters.

+220-Paper-Tape-Decoder.html
+    HTML/Javascript utility to translate Al Kossow's binary paper- tape image files to the paper-tape image format used by the retro-220 emulator.

 BAC-Assembler.html
     HTML/Javascript assembler for the assembly language dialect used with the BALGOL Main, Overlay, and library functions.